goclemens/Regression/README.md

     Evaluates the definite integral of the regression function over the given *interval*.
 Triggers *Regression.calcRegression()* if not done yet.

+- Regression.roots()

+    Gives the roots of the regression function.

+- Regression.rootsDer()

+    Gives the roots of the derivative of the regression function.

+- Regression.roots2ndDer()

+    Gives the roots of the second derivative of the regression function.

+- Regression.extrema()

+    Returns an object containing the minima, maxima and saddlepoints of the regression function.
+    ```js
+    {
+        min: [],
+        max: [],
+        saddle: []
+    }
+    ```
 - Regression.analyticString() !**experimental**!

     Returns a string which represents the analytic function given by the regression.